jacey10/fm-social-links-profile-challenge/README.md

 ### What I learned
-- I learned from online sources that I can place <header> element inside a <section>.
+- I learned from online sources that I can place a header element inside a section.
 - I had a better understanding of "display:block" and how elements with this property expands to fill the width of their containers.
 - I implemented the mobile first design, before writing media queries for larger screens (i.e. tablets and desktops).
 - Applied transform (translateY) on hover and active state, which ensures the full interaction feels natural for users/visitors.